 Please return items you have borrowed direct to the library during opening hours.

 Interlibrary loans are only available for titles relating to art history.
 The Kunsthaus library will lend books from other libraries to you and will supply copies of articles from journals.
 Loan periods and restrictions on use will be as stipulated by the library that holds the items.
-Details of charges can be found in our fees and charges (PDF).

 For registered users